imamrosyidi/package-practice-hellofunction/README.md

 # Say Hello Function

-not so halpfull modules, created only for learning and practice
+not so helpfull modules, created only for exploring and practice